Freely-Given-org/Biblelator/Documentation/Installation.md

         depending on your Python3 version number and how it was installed.
     This test run of the program should display the Biblelator command prompt help page and then exit immediately.
+    Note that the --strict flag is part of the Bible Organisational System usually used for strict checking of data files where you want to halt even if there's a small error.
+You usually don't want this behaviour in an editor so it's not recommended for Biblelator.
+    Note that multiprocessing is currently disabled, so the --single flag currently does nothing.

 13. Run Biblelator in the normal mode for normal working.